ivanovemo/TheProject/README.md

 This project is licensed under the MIT License - see the `LICENSE.md` file for details.

-# Acknowledgments

-- Hat tip to anyone whose code was used.
-- Inspiration, etc.

 **Thank you for choosing TheProject for your educational and administrative needs.
 We're excited to be a part of your journey in creating a dynamic and engaging learning environment.**